PowerDNS/pdns/pdns/README-dnsdist.md

 Valid return values for `LuaAction` functions are:
  * DNSAction.Allow: let the query pass, skipping other rules
- * DNSAction.Delay: delay the response for the specified milliseconds (UDP-only)
+ * DNSAction.Delay: delay the response for the specified milliseconds (UDP-only), continue to the next rule
  * DNSAction.Drop: drop the query
  * DNSAction.HeaderModify: indicate that the query has been turned into a response
  * DNSAction.None: continue to the next rule
  * DNSAction.Nxdomain: return a response with a NXDomain rcode
- * DNSAction.Pool: use the specified pool to forward this query
+ * DNSAction.Pool: use the specified pool to forward this query, continue to the next rule
  * DNSAction.Spoof: spoof the response using the supplied IPv4 (A), IPv6 (AAAA) or string (CNAME) value

 DNSSEC